Skip to Main Content

 Extra courses

 If students wish to take courses in addition to the degree requirements, these courses are known as “extra”.
-During the electives phase of the program, students are permitted to take one extra course (exceeding the number of elective courses required for their degree).
+During the electives phase of the program, students are permitted to take one extra course per degree (exceeding the number of elective courses required for their degree).

 Extra courses: